amenesik/terraform-provider-amenesik/README.md

 The target node is said to receive connection information from the source node during the configuration (or construction) phase of its life cycle.

-The following Data definition of a BEAM resources shows the properties required to describe and establish such a connection, always defined between the hardware nodes.
+The following Data definition of a BEAM resource shows the properties required to describe and establish such a connection, always defined between the hardware nodes.

     resource "amenesik_beam" "small" {
       ...